 Philadelphia may be best known for cheesesteaks, but locals know a little secret: Get the roast pork instead.
 The no-frills John’s Roast Pork in South Philly has been perfecting the sandwich since 1930, even earning a James Beard Award as an American classic.
 And if you must have a cheesesteak too, this is an excellent place to get one.

 Tomato Pie at Cacia's Bakery

-Depending on geographic location, the words tomato pie mean different things to different people.
-In Philadelphia, it’s a stripped down take on pizza — Italian bakery-made dough, tomato sauce, and depending on who’s asking, a pit of cheese.
-With a vibrant, lightly sweet tomato sauce and soft crust, Cacia’s textbook tomato pie is offered by the rectangular slice, alongside banana pepper and American topped pieces of pizzaz and white broccoli pie.
+Depending on geography, the words tomato pie mean different things.
+In Philadelphia, it’s a stripped-down take on pizza — Italian bakery-made dough, tomato sauce, and, depending on who’s asking, a pit of cheese.
+With a vibrant, lightly sweet tomato sauce and soft crust, Cacia’s textbook tomato pie comes by the rectangular slice, alongside another Philly original: the pizzaz pie, topped with banana peppers, sliced tomatoes, and American cheese.

 Also featured in: